hniska/lessons-learned/a_few_lessons_learned.md

 This document started out as a lessons learned around layered services architecture (LSA), but early on there was more leassons around things that arenn&#39;t directly related to LSA.
 This document contains things ranging from from high to low and can&#39;t promise a common thread throughout.
 Anyway, let&#39;s at least start with discussing LSA.

 There are a few different reasons to why one chooses to use a layered service architecture (LSA) with NSO.
 Might be security boundaries, geographical boundaries, domain boundaries and probably the most common one, scale and performance.
+There might also be other technical reasons, like that a reload of NSO takes to long compared to the package reload frequency, let's say the release cycle demands a reload every night then a CDB size of 30GB might not work.

-For all the use-cases that are not for scale and performance there aren&#39;t as many things to take into consideration as there is when it comes to scale and performance.
+For the use-cases that are not for scale and performance there aren&#39;t as many things to take into consideration.
 Important to remember is that an LSA setup that is not running commit queues will be **slower** than a single NSO instance.

-Remember that even if services aren&#39;t written with LSA in mind, not all hope is lost.
+Even if services aren&#39;t written with LSA in mind, not all hope is lost.
 The service can still be split in to a CFS and RFS layer.
 Not all the benefits of an LSA design will be there but that might be small price to pay compared to doing a total service redesign.
 For an example on how this can be done, look at examples.ncs/service-provider/mpls-vpn-layered-service-architecture.

-## A decent LSA ready design
+## A decent LSA "ready" design

 So, what do we mean with LSA ready? it&#39;s a design that even though you in the beginning only run it on a single NSO instance it is ready to be separated in to a CFS and an RFS layer.